Supercritical Mass and Condensation in Fokker--Planck Equations for Consensus Formation: Superlinear Fokker-Planck Equations

 from which we conclude. \end{proof}

 As a result, the solution to the linear consensus model belongs to $L^2(I)$ for any initial, conserved, mass $\mu>0$.
 Recently, consensus formation dynamics have been studied under the lens of mass-related clustering effect.
 To this end, inspired by the Kaniadakis-Quarati equation \cite{KQ,T12}, in the recent work in \cite{CDTZ} it has been considered the superlinear case $J(f) = f(1+\beta H^\alpha(w)f^\alpha)$, $\beta>0, \alpha>0$.
-Under this assumption, the resulting consensus model \eqref{eq:generalFP} is still mass preserving and admit as equilibrium distribution the solution to the following differential equation
+Under this assumption, the resulting consensus model \eqref{eq:generalFP} is still mass preserving and admits an equilibrium distribution, solution to the following differential equation

 which is provided, for any $C>0$, by

 with $a,b$ as in \eqref{eq:ab} and